javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

     If there are many ways to solve the task, why this one?
 Especially when it's not the most obvious one.

     Without such comments the following situation is possible:
-    1. You (or your colleague) open the code written some time ago, and see it's "suboptimal".
+    1. You (or your colleague) open the code written some time ago, and see that it's "suboptimal".
     2. You think: "How stupid I was then, and how much smarter I'm now", and rewrite using the "more obvious and correct" variant.
     3. ...The urge to rewrite was good.
 But in the process you see that the "more obvious" solution is actually lacking.
-Hopefully, you revert to the correct variant, but the time was spent.
+You even dimly remember why, because you already tried it long ago.
+You revert to the correct variant, but the time was wasted.

     Comments that explain the solution are very important.
-They help to understand what happens and continue development the right way.
+They help to continue development the right way.

 Any subtle features of the code?
 Where they are used?
-: If the code has anything subtle, it's definitely worth commenting.
+: If the code has anything subtle and counter-obvious, it's definitely worth commenting.

-One of signs of a good developer is his comments.
-Good comments allow to maintain the code well, return to it after a long delay and use features more effectively.

 ## Style guides